mohithsairamreddy/mohithsairamreddy/README.md

 ### Hi there, I am Mohith 👋
 ### 👩‍💻 About Me

 From a very young age, I was interested in computers.
 My main interests are artificial intelligence, but I appreciate other technologies like web development as well.
+In addition, I want to reach out to the community and gain new abilities that allow me to work in different situations.<br />
 In addition, I want to reach out to the community and gain new abilities that allow me to work in different situations.
 I am now working the on technologies related to full stack development and artificial intelligance